rerobots/docs/prelim.md

 ## Workspaces

-A **workspace** is an abstraction of a collection of methods and materials for robotics experiments.
+A **workspace** is an abstraction of a collection of methods and materials for experiments with hardware.
 Note that "experiments" is not only for basic or applied research, but it is also for routine engineering activities like
 <abbr title="continuous integration">CI</abbr> testing.